The International Plan

-- International Experience: Two terms abroad (at least twenty-six weeks) engaged in any combination of study abroad, research, and/or internship.
-International Experiences for the International Plan must be approved by the International Plan staff as well as the major IP faculty representative.
+- International Experience: Complete two terms abroad (at least 26 weeks) engaged in any combination of study, research, and/or internship.
+International experiences for the International Plan must be approved by the International Plan staff and the major IP faculty representative.

-- Second language proficiency: At a minimum, students in the program are expected to demonstrate proficiency equivalent to two years of college-level language study.
+- Second Language Proficiency: Demonstrate proficiency equivalent to four semesters of college-level language study.
 An optional Language Proficiency Distinction is available to students who demonstrate more advanced oral proficiency skills.

-- Culminating Course: A capstone course in the major designed to tie the international studies and experiences together with the student's discipline.
+- Culminating Course: Complete a major-specific capstone course designed to tie the international studies and experiences together with the student's discipline.

-- Maintain a cumulative GPA of at least 2.7 upon entrance to and graduation from the International Plan
+- Have a cumulative GPA of at least 2.7 upon entrance to and graduation from the International Plan

 For additional information about the International Plan visit https://oie.gatech.edu/content/international-plan.